ARSadri/PushButtonClicks/README.md

 The check routine must be called together with two inputs:

 * Current time: for example in Arduino millis() is perfect which gives the time of running the system in milliseconds.
-* current state of the PushButton voltage: 0 or 1. e.g. in Arduino digitalRead(PushButtonPin)
+* current state of the PushButton voltage: 0 or 1. e.g. in Arduino digitalRead(PushButtonPin).

 The output of the Check routine can be numbers 0,1,2,3,...: